What is Medical Billing Outsourcing?

-Traditionally, medical billing services were provided by billing personnel who worked for each provider or medical institution, and many offices still handle medical billing in-house.
-However, it is becoming more and more common to outsource those tasks to professional companies that specialize only in medical billing services.
+Traditionally, medical billing was provided by billing personnel who worked for each provider or medical institution, and many offices still handle medical billing in-house.
+However, it is becoming more and more common to outsource those tasks to professional companies that specialize only in billing services.

 Outsourcing Medical Billing Is a Proven Solution

 Handing billing over to professional billing services has proven to be a cost-effective solution to the challenges brought about by the expanding regulations and requirements involved with getting reimbursements from government payers and insurers.

 Here are seven of the most commonly experienced benefits that result from working with professional billing companies.

 1. Frees Medical Staff to Focus On Their Priority—Patient Care:

 Turning over the work of filling out claims and dealing with payers allows medical professionals to focus on patient care, knowing that their billing and other revenue cycle management (RCM) tasks are being taken care of by specialists.
 Medical office staff are able to give more attention to patients and build relationships so they feel that the practice cares for them and they are not just a number.
 Billing services may even take patient phone calls with complaints and questions about their bills, which saves office staff a lot of time and frustration.

 When billing is done in-house, in addition to salaries and benefits for the billing staff, the facility/practice bears the costs of hiring, onboarding and training them.
 Whenever there is turnover, the costs recur.